pauljonescodes/Rutgers-University-Notes/Philosophy/Philosophy of Psychology.md

     is a represents the utterer's inner state, and if you look at the inner state you'll find the processes by which the brain finds out and stores facts about the body (but more generally the non-mind world).

+[^11]: I think what's confusing here is that the isomorphism being exploited is
+    not a relation between the data structures and human norms about restauraunts, but rather between the input stories and the "background knowledge" data structures.

+[^12]: *Of course* (I think) it's real and we're not just assigning something to
+    physics.
+You can raise skeptical or linguistic or Wittgensteinian worries about words and how we use them, and in fact I think within the realm of those worries you might be right.
+But the present project is not trying to resolve worries about reductionism or scientism or realism - I think that just as someone who studies grains of sand can grant that there is some ambiguity about heaps, but when you see a heap of sand you very well know it's a heap of sand.
+By the same reasoning, I'm okay with being unsure if I can escape that with regards to the ontology of conciousness whether or not there is a brain with a mind or just a series of atoms, but when I'm reasoning about the mind I can put that worry aside.
+"Keep your metaphysics and linguistics out of my philosophy of mind."

+    (Doesn't sound very strong, I know.)